We radically simplify blockchain development, even with no previous DApp experience.

 What is Modex BCDB

-Modex BCDB is a platform enabling blockchain adoption in enterprise software development.
-It connects the blockchain infrastructure with traditional database storage engines, while still allowing programmers to work in familiar remote database engine environments like MongoDb, MySQL, etc.
+Modex Blockchain Database (BCDB) is a game-changing platform which enables blockchain adoption in enterprise software development.
+It connects the blockchain infrastructure with traditional database storage engines, while still allowing programmers to work in familiar remote database engine environments such as MongoDb, MySQL, etc.

 Data security revolution has arrived